oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 appropriate Reason Code and MUST delete the associated Virtual Connection.]{.mark} Use Reason Code 0x81 (Malformed Packet) or 0x82 (Protocol Error) unless a more specific Reason Code has been defined in [[section 2.3.3]{.underline}](#reason-code).

-[When a Server detects a Malformed Packet or Protocol Error for any packet except ADVERTISE, SEARCHGW, GWINFO, PUBWOS and CONNECT, the Server SHOULD send a DISCONNECT packet with an appropriate Reason Code and MUST delete the associated Virtual Connection if one exists.]{.mark} \[MQTT-4.13.1-1\] In the case of an error in a CONNECT packet it MAY send a CONNACK packet containing the Reason Code.
-Use Reason Code 0x81 (Malformed Packet) or 0x82
+[When a Server detects a Malformed Packet or Protocol Error for any packet except ADVERTISE, SEARCHGW, GWINFO,]{.mark} [PUBWOS]{.mark} [and CONNECT, the Server]{.mark} [SHOULD]{.mark} [send a DISCONNECT packet with an appropriate Reason Code and MUST delete the associated Virtual Connection if one exists.]{.mark} \[MQTT-4.13.1-1\] In the case of an error in a CONNECT packet it MAY send a CONNACK packet containing the Reason Code.
+Use Reason Code
-(Protocol Error) unless a more specific Reason Code has been defined in [[section 2.3.3]{.underline}](#reason-code).
+0x81 (Malformed Packet) or 0x82 (Protocol Error) unless a more specific Reason Code has been defined in [[section 2.3.3]{.underline}](#reason-code).
 There are no consequences for other Sessions.

 If either the Server or Client omits to check some feature of a Control Packet, it might fail to detect an error, consequently it might allow data to be damaged.